 Tax Cost Ratio — the amount that a fund’s annualized return is reduced by taxes that investors must pay on distributions (including stock and bond dividends and capital gains distributions); also known as tax efficiency

-The YCharts Fund Screener
+Utilizing the YCharts Fund Screener

-The objective of this exercise is to identify mutual funds that are likely to pay out large distributions, note which advisors in your territory are using those funds, then position your own funds, with hopefully lesser capital gains distributions, as suitable alternatives.
+The objective of this exercise is to identify funds that are likely to pay out large distributions, note which advisors in your territory are using those funds, then position your own funds, with hopefully lesser capital gains distributions, as suitable alternatives.

 Our filters also exclude all index funds because their benchmark-tracking nature means they perpetually carry unrealized gains.
 Index funds should not be considered as part of this exercise.

-When working with a specific advisor-partner, add a filter for Brokerage Availability in order to limit the Fund Screener results to only those funds that the advisor can access and may already be invested in.
+When working with a specific advisor-partner, add a filter for Brokerage Availability to limit the Fund Screener results to only those funds that the advisor can access and may already be invested in.

 For example, if you are working with an advisor at Morgan Stanley, you could filter to only funds on the Morgan Stanley Select UMA platform.